Thomas E. Dewey

 Following his political retirement, Dewey served from 1955 to 1971 as a corporate lawyer and senior partner in his law firm Dewey Ballantine in New York City.
 In March 1971, while on a golfing vacation in Miami, Florida, he died from a heart attack.
 Following a public memorial ceremony at St. James' Episcopal Church in New York City, Dewey was buried in the town cemetery of Pawling, New York.

+Dewey once described his career in public life as that of "a political engineer…a conservative facing up to the political facts of life."

 Early life and family

 Dewey was born and raised in Owosso, Michigan, where his father, George Martin Dewey, owned, edited, and published the local newspaper, the Owosso Times.
-His mother, Annie (Thomas), whom he called "Mater," bequeathed her son "a healthy respect for common sense and the average man or woman who possessed it."
-She also left "a headstrong assertiveness that many took for conceit, a set of small-town values never entirely erased by exposure to the sophisticated East, and a sense of proportion that moderated triumph and eased defeat."
-One journalist noted that "[as a boy] he did show leadership and ambition above the average; by the time he was thirteen, he had a crew of nine other youngsters working for him" selling newspapers and magazines in Owosso.
-In his senior year in high school he served as the president of his class, and was the chief editor of the school yearbook.
-His senior caption in the yearbook stated "First in the council hall to steer the state, and ever foremost in a tongue debate", and a biographer wrote that "the bent of his mind, from his earliest days, was towards debate."
+His mother, Annie (Thomas), whom he called "Mater", bequeathed her son "a healthy respect for common sense and the average man or woman who possessed it".
+She also left "a headstrong assertiveness that many took for conceit, a set of small-town values never entirely erased by exposure to the sophisticated East, and a sense of proportion that moderated triumph and eased defeat".
+One journalist noted that as a boy "he did show leadership and ambition above the average; by the time he was thirteen, he had a crew of nine other youngsters working for him" selling newspapers and magazines in Owosso.
+In his senior year in high school he was the president of his class and the chief editor of the school yearbook.
+His senior caption in the yearbook stated "First in the council hall to steer the state, and ever foremost in a tongue debate", and a biographer wrote that "the bent of his mind, from his earliest days, was towards debate".
 He received his B.A. degree from the University of Michigan in 1923, and his LL.B. degree from Columbia Law School in 1925.

-While at the University of Michigan Dewey joined Phi Mu Alpha Sinfonia, a national fraternity for men of music, and was a member of the Men's Glee Club.
+While at the University of Michigan, Dewey joined Phi Mu Alpha Sinfonia, a national fraternity for men of music, and was a member of the Men's Glee Club.
 While growing up in Owosso he was a member of the choir at Christ Episcopal Church.
-He was an excellent singer with a deep, baritone voice, and in 1923 he finished in third place in the National Singing Contest.
+He had a deep, baritone voice, and in 1923 he finished in third place in the National Singing Contest.
 He briefly considered a career as a professional singer but decided against it after a temporary throat ailment convinced him that such a career would be risky.
 He then decided to pursue a career as a lawyer.
 He also wrote for The Michigan Daily, the university's student newspaper.